 Differences between an employee and a contractor

 - work for themselves and are their own boss

 - are free to accept or refuse work

 - control their own working times

 - provide their own tools and equipment

 - work in someone else’s business

 - are subject to controls on how, where and when they do their work

 - are paid a wage

 - receive employee entitlements, such as sick and annual leave

-We recommend you visit the Fair Work Ombudsman website to read more.
-If you’re an employer, visit the ATO’s website to learn the tax and super obligations for both employees and contractors, and read more about the differences between them.
+For more information visit the Fair Work Ombudsman.
+If you’re an employer, head to the ATO’s website to learn more about the tax and super obligations for employees and contractors and the differences between employees and contractors.

 What is sham contracting?

 Working on a nod and a handshake can end in disaster.
 Our Subcontractor Agreement protects you from this headache.